nilsrennebarth/minmake/README.md

 between the subdirectories, without any attached rules.

 ### Magic variable: C-Programs ###
-The (white space separated) words in this Variable will be the C-Programs to be built in the corresponding directory.
+The (white space separated) words in the variable `C-Programs` will be the C-Programs to be built in the corresponding directory.

 For each program *prog* to be built there will we another magic variable named *prog*`-Objects`, and assignment to that variable specifies the object files (and static libraries) linked together for that program.
-Corresponding pseudo targets `clean` and `install` will be crated as well.
+Corresponding pseudo targets `clean` and `install` will be created as well.
+As a convenience shortcurt you may use the value `$(all-o-from-c)` which is the list of `.c` files in that directory, with the suffix `.c` replaced by `.o`.

+The variable `INCLUDES` must contain all -I directives for the compiler, the variable `LOADLIBES` must contain all -L flags to search for libraries.
+To compile a certain source file with different flags use target specific variables (See the GNU make manual if you don't know these.
+In short you specify the target, a colon and then a list of variable assignments.)

 The `install` target will install foo to $(DESTDIR)$(PREFIX)/bin and PREFIX is set to `/usr/local` by default.
 That default can be overridden in the toplevel Makefile.
 The part `bin` is just the default.
 In case a specific program is to be installed to another directory use the magic Variable *prog*-Instdir

+#### Example ####
-So the following Makefile in a subdirectory will create the binary foo from main.o, bar.o and baz.o, each of those as usual compiled from their source code, and link in the static lib libfizz.a from the sibling directory `lib`.
+The following Makefile in a subdirectory will create the binary foo from main.o, bar.o and baz.o, each of those as usual compiled from their source.
+When compiling baz.c, the additional preprocessor symbol DEBUG will be defined.
+The program will also linked statically against the library libfizz.a from the sibling directory `lib`.
-Also foo will be installed to `/usr/local/sbin/foo` by the install target:
+`foo` will be installed to `/usr/local/sbin/foo` by the install target:

 ~~~~
 C-Programs := foo
 foo-Objects := main.o bar.o baz.o ../lib/libfizz.a
 foo-Instdir := sbin

+baz.o: DEFINES += -DDEBUG
 ~~~~

+### Magic variable CXX-Programs ###
+This is like the variable C-Programs, but for C++ sources.
+There is a shortcut for all c++ source files as well: `$(all-o-from-cpp)`, which assumes that c++ source files end in `.cpp`

+### Magic variable Static-Libs ###
+The words in the magic variable `Static-Libs` are the static libs to be built in the corresponding directory.
+For each library *libl*, the magic variable *libl*`-Objects` will specify all object files of the library.

+### Magic variable Dynamic-Libs ###
+`Dynamic-Libs` will produce DLLs, with the object files for library *libl* specified by the magic variable *libl*`-Objects`.
+The magic variable *libl*`-Version` sets the version number, the magic variable *libl*`-Sversion` sets the major version, which by default is the version up to the first dot.

 ## How it works ##
 The files in the `script` directory contain the actual generic code